 Leasehold & Procurement Officer

-We administer process requests for information from solicitors acting for clients who are in the process of buying or selling leasehold properties which they own, where the Council is the freeholder/landlord, and also contract procurement processes within the Department’s Housing Division.
+The team administers the contract procurement processes within the Department’s Housing Division and also processes requests for information from solicitors acting for clients who are in the process of buying or selling leasehold properties which they own, where the Council is the freeholder/landlord.

-- Process pre-assignment requests, ensuring response within a tight time frame.
+- processing pre-assignment requests, ensuring response within a tight time frame

-- Process the tendering and letting of all construction consultancy and term contracts.
+- processing the tendering and letting of all construction consultancy and term contracts

-- Ensure that records relating to major works scheme are maintained.
+- ensuring that records relating to major works scheme are maintained

-- Update the Housing IT system with new ownership details, and deal with any anomalies to ensure that the information held is accurate.
+- updating the Housing IT system with new ownership details, dealing with any anomalies and ensuring that the information held is accurate

 Indicative Recruitment Timeline: